rafaelrochasilva/elixir_exercises/README.md

 # Elixir exercises

-* This series is a series of exercises to help me lear elixir.
+* This is a series of exercises to help me learn elixir.